dd

 Examples

-Make a bootable USB drive from an isohybrid file (such as archlinux-xxx.iso):
+Make a bootable USB drive from an isohybrid file (such as archlinux-xxx.iso) and show the progress:

 Clone a drive to another drive with 4 MiB block size and flush writes before the command terminates: